CCBlueX/Documentation/md/tutorials/installation.md

 LiquidBounce is a [Forge](https://files.minecraftforge.net/) client.
 This means that the installation procedure is very similar to that of regular Forge mods.
 Below we will also cover how you can install [OptiFine](https://optifine.net/home) to improve Minecraft's performance and benefit from additional graphical features such as shaders.

-Alternatively, you also have the option of using the LiquidLauncher, which was specially developed for LiquidBounce.
-It will take most of the steps described below off your hands.
-You can download it [here](https://liquidbounce.net/download).

 <div class="fluid-width-video-wrapper" style="padding-top: 50%;">
     <iframe class="video js-responsive-video" src="https://www.youtube.com/embed/t47_U7f_ccg?showinfo=0" style="border:0" allowfullscreen="" id="fitvid0"></iframe>
 </div>